ekorchmar/ohdsi-hekate/CONTRIBUTING.md

   justification.
 - Currently, there are exactly 0 errrors and 0 warnings produced by the static type checkers.
 Keeping it this way is easier than fixing elusive errors on edge cases in long term.

+### Just
+We use [`just`](https://github.com/casey/just) as a task runner.
+You are not required to use it, but it is recommended for testing convenience.